mcella/django-auth-policy/README.rst

 Every policy can be disabled and many configuration options are available, see ``django_auth_policy/settings.py``.

-Documentation is very currently very limited and available in the "docs" directory.
+Documentation is currently very limited and available in the "docs" directory.

 To run the test suite run ``run-tests.py`` or ``tox``.